-Brand attitude is a combination of three parts: Belief, feeling and behavior (Rosenberg et al., 1960; Crespi, 1971; Hawkins, 2004), including the overall evaluation of positive and negative.
-Objects may be companies, brands, products, etc., including like or dislike comments, emotional feelings, and behavioral tendencies (Kotler & Keller, 2008).
-When consumers are making purchase decisions, consumers will evaluate a certain brand and judge whether the benefits or attributes of the brand are positive or negative, and then generate brand attitudes (Xiao Zhihui et al., 2017).
+Brand attitude is a combination of three parts: Belief, feeling and behavior (Crespi, 1971; Hawkins, 2004), including the overall evaluation of positive and negative.
+Objects may be companies, brands, products, etc., including like or dislike comments, emotional feelings, and behavioral tendencies (Kotler,1991).
+When consumers are making purchase decisions, consumers will evaluate a certain brand and judge whether the benefits or attributes of the brand are positive or negative, and then generate brand attitudes.
 Zarantonello and Schmitt (2013) believe that brand attitudes can be used to express the degree of liking, dislike, support, and dissatisfaction of the brand.
 Although brand attitudes are relatively stable, they will change over time.
-Therefore, how to enhance and improve consumers' attitudes towards specific brands is an important goal of corporate marketing communication activities.
+Therefore, how to enhance and improve consumers' attitudes towards specific brands is an important goal of corporate marketing communication activities (Aaker,1990).

-Domestic and foreign scholars divide brand attitudes into three dimensions: First, cognitive attitude, which is the evaluation of consumers' conscious thinking about brand-related elements, including brand knowledge, brand beliefs and impressions .Second, emotional attitudes are not objective facts are the basis, but reflect consumers' emotions and feelings about the brand.
-Third, behavior attitude, which means consumers' response to brand trends or avoidance, showing consumers' behavioral intentions (Zhang Xiuhua, Huang Xiaohan, 2017).
+Domestic and foreign scholars divide brand attitudes into three dimensions: First, cognitive attitude, which is the evaluation of consumers' conscious thinking about brand-related elements, including brand knowledge, brand beliefs and impressions.
+Second, emotional attitudes are not objective facts are the basis, but reflect consumers' emotions and feelings about the brand.
+Third, behavior attitude, which means consumers' response to brand trends or avoidance, showing consumers' behavioral intentions (Tauber, 1998; Kumar, 2005; Chung and Han, 2017).

-In recent years, the research on brand attitudes is mostly advertising communication, including advertising story marketing (Ma Youyi, 2019), the image of the national army advertising (Tu Yizi et al., 2018) and virtual spokespersons (Li Hongwen et al., 2017), Zhang Xiuhua, Huang Xiaohan (2017) found that consumers will have a personal tendency to agree or disagree with specific brands after being stimulated by advertising.
+In recent years, the research on brand attitudes is mostly advertising communication, including advertising story marketing, the image of the national army advertising and virtual spokespersons found that consumers will have a personal tendency to agree or disagree with specific brands after being stimulated by advertising (Chan and Li, 2010).
 On the other hand, digital marketing mostly focuses on the fan expertise and posts of different brands.
-The research results of Yu Shiyu and Zheng Guimei (2019) show that digital marketing effect brand attitude through brand emotional attachment
+The research results of Hem et al. (2003) show that digital marketing effect brand attitude through brand emotional attachment

 There is relationship between no difference between different types of posts regarding advertising attitudes, brand attitudes, and behavioral intentions.
-Significant differences, and advertising attitudes significantly affected brand attitudes, brand attitudes significantly affected behavioral intentions; Zhong Yujun et al. (2017) argued that brand emotional attachment is a brand-new communication and interaction model between digital marketing and brand attitude that brings companies new business opportunities have attracted many large companies to devote themselves to the establishment and operation of digital marketing.
+Significant differences, and advertising attitudes significantly affected brand attitudes, brand attitudes significantly affected behavioral intentions; Sallam et al. (2012) argued that brand emotional attachment is a brand-new communication and interaction model between digital marketing and brand attitude that brings companies new business opportunities have attracted many large companies to devote themselves to the establishment and operation of digital marketing.
 Therefore, this study propose Hypothesis 4 to explore whether digital marketing influences brand attitudes through brand emotional attachment as an intermediary factor.

-H4: Digital marketing influences brand attitudes through brand emotional attachment
+H4: Digital marketing influences brand attitudes through brand emotional attachment.